chirag01jain/Linux-Basic-Setup/Loadbalancer/README.md

 ```
 1) sudo add-apt-repository ppa:certbot/certbot (Add repo)
 2) sudo apt install python-certbot-nginx (Install certificate)
-3) sudo certbot --nginx -d dl.cjain.biz -d www.example.com (Obtain the certificate) - Certbox will make all the configuration)
+3) sudo certbot --nginx -d do.cjain.biz (Obtain the certificate) - Certbox will make all the configuration)
 ```

 Follow guide for more details: https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04

+Once the Droplet is deployed with pre-requisites, snapshot and re-deploy it's replica for redundancy (Horizontal scaling).